Cast iron sinks have always been a popular choice because they are durable, easy to maintain, and most of all — pleasing to the eyes!

 Our top choice when it comes to a non-abrasive cast iron sink cleanser is Kohler.

 It has a premium formula that helps restore the sink’s shine.
-Moreover, it is widely known for the effective removal of marks, rust, stains, and other blemishes.
+Also, it is widely known for the effective removal of marks, rust, stains, and other blemishes.

 For the softest and safest sponges, we recommend the Rofesi Durable Scrub Scouring Sponges.

-Each one comprises high-quality materials that will leave no marks, scratches, or stains in your cast iron sink.
+Each one is made of high-quality materials that will leave no marks, scratches, or stains in your cast iron sink.

 The sponge is dual-sided, composed of one softer microfiber side and a tougher scrubbing side.